Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 - Managing abilities of the media controller server

-  You can [set abilities](#setting-abilities) of media controller server by using [MediaControllerAbilities](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilities) interface.
+  You can [set abilities](#setting-media-controller-server-abilities) of the media controller server by using the [MediaControllerAbilities](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilities) interface.

-  To check which features are supported by the server, you can use [MediaControllerAbilitiesInfo](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilitiesInfo) interface, which can be accessed as a member of `MediaControllerServerInfo` object, gathered by `getLatestServerInfo()` method.
+  You can use the [MediaControllerAbilitiesInfo](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilitiesInfo) interface to check which features are supported by the server.
+Information about current status of the media controller server abilities can be gathered by `getLatestServerInfo()` method.

 - Setting features of the media controller server

-  You can [set features of the media controller server](#server-features) by using server's interfaces.
+  You can [set the media controller server features](#media-controller-server-features) using the server interfaces.

 ## Prerequisites